So, the inevitable piece of news. Westboro Baptist Church is coming to Blacksburg

 While they were once known as the God Hates Fags people, that hardly seems accurate anymore.
 Now, they are the God hates the military/victims of natural disasters/victims of manmade disasters/victims of crime people.
 But now, whamoo! they have gone too far!

 Just for the record, here is Romans 9.13… In the words of the Scriptures, “I loved Jacob, but I rejected Esau.”
-I cannot even bear going into it, I will allow my new friend of to do the “honors” for me.
+I cannot even bear going into it, I will allow my new friend

 I don’t know, maybe it would make more sense in Comic Sans Serif?